lordfpx/pm-carousel/README.md

 - Fully accessible if you respect the HTML markup
 - Keyboard navigation (keyboard arrows, Home and End keys)
+- touch swipe
 - responsive carousel settings
 - no dependencies
 - Vanilla JS

 ## HTML markup

 The HTML order is very important to be fully accessible.
-Minimal HTML to use `pm-carousel`:
+Full HTML example to use `pm-carousel`:

 ```html
 <div data-pm-carousel>